-Figure 1: Overlay of X-type magnetic field and divergent magnetic field of the "mirror cell" type in the vicinity of singular line near boundary, artificial limitation of the rate of plasma inflow into the computational domain, and others) permit perform calculation without increase of computational time for sufficiently large magnetic and usual viscosity [7].
+Figure 2: Three-dimensional configuration of the magnetic field in the computational domain, the projection of the magnetic lines on the central plane, and the location of the current density maxima in the region for the flare M1.4 27.05.2003 at 2:43 near boundary, artificial limitation of the rate of plasma inflow into the computational domain, and others) permit perform calculation without increase of computational time for sufficiently large magnetic and usual viscosity [7].
 But due to the suppression of the perturbation propagating from the photosphere by the artificial viscosity, a sufficiently intense accumulation of the flare energy does not occur in the region.
 Therefore, the calculation with much smaller viscosities $(Rm = 10^9; Re = 10^7; \nu{ArtPhot}, \nu{m-ArtPhot} = 10^{-4})$ are performed, which results are presented here.
 To stabilize instability near the boundary for such small viscosity in addition to developed methods it is necessary to decrease the time step and number of iterations increase which decelerate computations.
 The work on stabilization of the instabilities is continued.